Pevznergo/aporto/upscale/VASTAI_DEPLOYMENT.md

-# Deployment Guide for Vast.ai L4 Server
+# Consolidated

+See README.md in this folder for Vast.ai deployment steps.

 This guide explains how to deploy the Video Upscaling Application on a Vast.ai rented L4 server.